 The aerodrome was first constructed prior to World War 2 by the American Armed Forces, and was upgraded in June 1995 to its current form including the construction of the existing terminal when Council took over ownership from the Department of Transport.

-The aerodrome operator and licensee is the Chief Executive Officer, Torres Shire Council.
-The aerodrome is licensed and maintained as a "Licensed International Aerodrome" and consists of two sealed runways - RWY08/26 (Length: 1389 x Width: 30 metres) and RWY14/32 (Length: 1235 x Width: 23 metres).
+The airport operator and licensee is the Chief Executive Officer, Torres Shire Council.
+The airport is licensed and maintained as a "Licensed International Aerodrome" and consists of two sealed runways - RWY08/26 (Length: 1389 x Width: 30 metres) and RWY14/32 (Length: 1235 x Width: 23 metres).
 RWY08/26 is equipped with runway lights and PAPI (Pilot Activated Path Indicator).

 The airport has a public terminal with the following amenities - Toilets, Kiosk, Pay & Direct Dial telephones.
 Local airlines operate regular services to many of the outer islands.
 There are two aviation fuel suppliers located at the Airport, Air BP and Mobil Oil.
 Limited aircraft parking is available and prior arrangement with management is recommended.